EmmanuelOchia2/recipes_app/README.md

-# 🍽️ Flutter Meals App
+# 🍽️ Flutter Recipes App

 A Flutter application that showcases meals using [TheMealDB](https://www.themealdb.com/api.php) API.
 It implements a clean architecture with BLoC state management and layered responsibilities.